IvanStankov12/ivan-de-martino-copy-01/content/pages/contact.md

       keyName: property
     - name: 'og:description'
       value: >-
         If you need help with Digital Marketing for your indie Video Game.
-Not Don't hesitate
+Don't hesitate to contact me.
       keyName: property
     - name: 'twitter:card'
       value: summary